samsepiol20/hello-world/README.md

 # hello-world
-Here to learn Python and Machine Learning
+Here to learn Python and MySQL for Analytics.